-The interface between the control/audio/vehicle boards should be open so that any manufacturer can make hardware by using it.
+The interface between the control/audio/vehicle boards or between the control board and the other external boards should be open so that any manufacturer can make hardware by using them.

 On the other hand, the interfaces inside the control/audio/vehicle boards don't have to be open because they are depend on specific functions.
 For example, the interface between the control board and SoC/PMIC/ROM/RAM board isn't open.